Best Luxury Car Lease Deals for May 2026

 Lexus

-Lexus lease programs are typically conservative — the brand relies on strong residual values more than rate subsidies.
-May 2026 is no exception.
+Lexus leans on strong residuals more than rate subsidies, and May is no exception.

 | Model | Trim | Effective Monthly | Due at Signing | Notes |